-Cell & Tissue Bank
+Cell and Tissue

 The PRF Cell & Tissue Bank provides medical researchers with genetic and biological material from Progeria patients and their families so that research on Progeria and other aging-related diseases can be performed.
 We’ve been hard at work with donor families and their physicians to gather these precious biological materials.